What Is an Engagement Letter and Why Accountants Need Them

-Engagement Letters are a critical tool in the accounting profession.
-They serve as a binding document between an accountant and their client, outlining the responsibilities and expectations of each party.
+An engagement letter is a critical tool in the accounting profession.
+It serves as a binding document between an accountant and their client, outlining the responsibilities and expectations of each party.
 But what exactly are they, how are they used, and why are they an important tool for accountants?
 Let's dive in.

 Why Do Accountants Need to Use Engagement Letters?